Custody & Divorce in Illinois

 What happens if you and your spouse cannot come to an agreement?
 As it is the court's goal to always ensure an outcome that has the child's best interest in mind, they will order mediation if you can't come to an arrangement yourself.

 During mediation, a neutral third party will come in to talk both parties through the contested areas of their parenting plan.
-It is almost always preferable to mediate a conflict and maintain control of your child’s future instead of chancing it with a court-ordered plan.
+It is almost always preferable to mediate a conflict and maintain control of your child's future instead of taking an unnecessary risk with a court-ordered plan.